Florida Partition Action: How to force the sale of your co-owned property - Florida Real Estate Lawyers Talk About the Market - Rabideau Klein

-Are you familiar with the concept of a real estate forced sale?
-It’s not uncommon for a single property to be jointly owned.
+It’s not uncommon for a single property to be jointly owned by two or more people.
 Significant others may have purchased a home together, investment-minded friends could have pooled money together to purchase rentable properties, or siblings might have inherited a house or land from a deceased parent.
+Those events can be the impetus of a partition action or lawsuit.
 But what happens when there is a serious dispute over how to manage said property or the business or couple parts way, and one of the co-owners wants out?
-Can you proceed with a real estate forced sale if your co-owned property is in Florida?
-If this describes your situation, here’s what to do.
+Can you proceed with a real estate forced sale if your co-owned property is in Florida? ?
+Here’s what you need to know about the costs, strategy to win, and whether or not you can stop a partition action.

 When co-owners of a property get into a dispute over how that property is to be divided or used, they need to first get together and try to resolve the issue without relying on the courts.
 A common remedy is simply for one co-owner to buy the other one out, purchasing his or her part of the property.
 They can also agree to sell the property.
 If neither of these are a possibility, and an agreement cannot be made, it falls on the court system to resolve the issue.